Crowberry / Summer / Autumn / Winter / Edible

 Leaves

 Look a bit like pines but they are fleshy, succulent and glossy.
-Light green and spiraling alternately along the stems in whorls.
+Light green and spiralling alternately along the stems in whorls.
 Around 5mm in length, with no stalk.
 Pale, hairy stripe on the lower surface.

 Flowers